Ewan-Roberts/sleeper_game/documentation/ROADMAP.md

 # Needed for ALPHA
 - get a bigger map
 - put 2 prey on the map
-- put one enemy on the map
+- put one enemy on the map DONE
 - prod server
-- basic arrow management
+- basic arrow management DONE
 - basic different graphics

 # To deploy